-You can vote early in person at your county’s auditor’s office during regular business hours starting on May 7 and on the Saturday before the primary (June 2).
+You can vote early in person at your county’s auditor’s office during regular business hours from May 7th-June 4th and on the Saturday before the primary (June 2nd).
 Find your auditor’s hours, location, and contact info here.

 If you or a family member need special assistance to vote, you have the right to an accessible voting location, accessible voting equipment and to receive assistance in casting your ballot.